 Stress reduces the quality of your life, including your health.
 It puts you at an increased risk of heart diseases, depression, and other life-threatening diseases.
 You need to find healthy ways to manage stress to make you live longer and healthier.

 READ ALSO: 7 Best Foods To Help You Cope With Stress

 Get vaccinated and keep up with your recommended shots, including for pneumonia, flu, shingles, and diphtheria/tetanus.
 This is very important to prevent the onset of avoidable diseases.

 Smoking has been linked to many diseases such as lung disease, cancer, heart disease, and stroke.
 Excessive drinking has also been linked with liver diseases, cancer, hypertension, and psychological problems.
 This month might be a good time to quit the cigarette sticks and limit your alcohol consumption to improve the quality of your health.

 Early detection of diseases is vital for effective treatment.
 Men need to get regular checkups as women do.
 Make an appointment with your doctor.
 Put it on your calendar and actually go for the checkup.

-Boys and men alike can learn to take their health and choices into their hands, but they will also need all the support as they do.
-Wives, daughters, neighbours, mothers, sisters, and other people can help by exercising with them, scheduling their checkups and visiting the doctors with them.
+Boys and men alike can learn to take their health and choices into their hands, but they will also need all the support they do.
+Wives, daughters, neighbors, mothers, sisters, and other people can help by exercising with them, scheduling their checkups, and visiting the doctors with them.
 Everyone has a part to play.